Field to Fork

 Applied research projects like these provide students in the Horticultural Production and Sustainable Food Systems programs with hands-on experience in research methods and help deepen their understanding of food security and sustainability.

 But the payoff doesn’t end with the growing season.
 When harvest rolls around, the local community gets to enjoy the fruits of the students’ labour.
-ACC hosts a number of food and beverage events throughout the year and tickets to these events sell out in a matter of hours.
+Assiniboine hosts a number of food and beverage events throughout the year and tickets to these events sell out in a matter of hours.

 Harvested foods make their way to the kitchen where Culinary Arts students and their instructors turn them into spectacular dishes.
 This past fall they had fresh ingredients like tomatoes, baby greens, sweet corn, fennel, onions, and beans.
 What they can’t use right away is canned and preserved, allowing them to extend the nutrition and flavour over the winter months for other events.
 Hotel and Restaurant Management students pair dishes with the perfect beers and wines, heightening the overall experience for patrons.